Miradils-Blog/website/content/posts/DSA/leetcode/58/index.md

 Accepted with the best time, and better memory usage!
 Yay!

 You can access the code [here](https://github.com/Miradils-Blog/dsa-problems-and-solutions/tree/main/leetcode/58-length-of-last-word).
-Feel free to contribute your solution in different language!
+Feel free to contribute your solution in a different language!